 Samsung Washer Will Not Start

-The Spruce Laundry Response: Start by cleaning the contact points of the door latch with a bit of rubbing alcohol on a cotton swab.
+Solution: If the washer is receiving electrical power and everything else looks good, start by cleaning the contact points of the door latch with a bit of rubbing alcohol on a cotton swab.
 Even though it indicates that it is "locked", there must be full contact.
-If that doesn't work, here is the technical manual that will help you put the washer into diagnostic mode to better determine if you have a mechanical, computer or electrical problem.
+If that doesn't work, a technical manual will help you put the washer into diagnostic mode to better determine if you have a mechanical, computer or electrical problem.